karthiksripal/Cheyyar/README.md

 ## Content License

 The content here is licensed under the terms of the GPL Open Source license and is available for free.

+## Privacy Policy

+No Browsing trackers, content is served only for the benefit if any of the content needs to be removed, modified or updated - The owner just may have to email and I will be sure to get to it as soon as possible.